Last updated on September 13th, 2021 at 10:05 am

 Ensuring that most of your cargo is placed toward the front of your rig while towing can make all the difference in the world when it comes to a shaking and swaying trailer.
 Taking the extra time to pack properly is key!

-Ensure That Your RV is Level
+Ensure RV Is Level

 You should always strive to have a level travel trailer, whether you are hitched up or at camp.
 A level trailer while driving helps both your tow vehicle and trailer in the long run, and it leads to less shaking while driving.